emberjs/guides/source/tutorial/subroutes.md

 When you pass an object as second argument into the `link-to` block helper, it will by default [serialize](https://www.emberjs.com/api/ember/2.16/classes/Route/methods/beforeModel?anchor=serialize) the object to the ID of the model into the URL.
 Alternately, you may just pass `rental.id` for clarity.

+Notice also that we are providing `rental.id` as the class attribute on the `link-to`.
+The class name will help us find the link later on in testing.

 Clicking on the title will load the detail page for that rental.

 ```app/templates/components/rental-listing.hbs{-6,+7}